Australia's bushfires circle Sydney as temperatures soar

-Some major roads heading to the south and west from Sydney were closed and authorities asked people to delay travel at the start of the Christmas holiday period, warning of the unpredictability of the fires due to high winds and temperatures above 40C (104F).
+Some major roads heading to the south and west from Sydney were closed for part of the day and authorities asked people to delay travel at the start of the Christmas holiday period, warning of the unpredictability of the fires due to high winds and temperatures above 40C (104F).

+A cooling but powerful wind with gusts of up to 90 kmh (56 mph) from the south swept through the state late on Saturday, lowering temperatures significantly but also creating risks that the winds could spread the flames and embers.

 “Today has been an awful day,” NSW Rural Fire Services Commissioner Shane Fitzsimmons said of the conditions which were rated “catastrophic”, the highest level of danger.

+Fitzsimmons said conditions in Sydney may not have reached forecast catastrophic levels, although they did elsewhere.
+He said the haze from the fires that has choked the city in recent weeks might have helped cap temperatures on Saturday by acting as insulation.

-By late afternoon, six fires in the state were rated at emergency level, including two around Sydney.
+By early evening, six fires in the state were rated at emergency level, including two around Sydney.

 “We have seen property impacted and lost.
 We have 3,000 firefighters and emergency services personnel out there dealing with the fires,” Fitzsimmons told a media conference.